 This is where you can really stick to a budget in Italy… or go crazy!

-It’s surprisingly possible to eat inexpensively in Italy by eating in cheaper restaurants outside of the main tourist areas and by grabbing food like Pizza and Focaccia in takeaway shops and this is how I really travelled Italy on a budget a few years ago.
+It’s surprisingly possible to eat inexpensively in Italy by eating in cheaper restaurants outside of the main tourist areas and by grabbing food like Pizza and Focaccia in takeaway shops and this is how I really travelled Italy on a budget a few years ago and is the best way to stay on budget when backpacking Italy!

 Here’s an idea of some costs of food in Italy: